Skip to main content

 2. Kino identifies every person and describes every scene

-3. Quickly, you have a complete, searchable database of every meaningful moment
+3. Review a searchable database of logged moments

 4. Face detection automatically groups scenes by character